-The 2017 Washington Youth Tour Writing Contest is open to high school juniors enrolled in the seven public high schools in the Sequachee Valley Electric Cooperative service area.
+The 2018 Washington D.C.
+Youth Tour Writing Contest is open to high school juniors enrolled in the seven public high schools in the Sequachee Valley Electric Cooperative service area.
 They are: Bledsoe County High School, Grundy County High School, Marion County High School, Richard Hardy Memorial School, Sequatchie County High School, South Pittsburg High School and Whitwell High School.

 Every short story should be titled "Electric Cooperatives: Beyond the Wires".

 This year's assignment is to write a short story describing how electric cooperatives go "beyond the wires," strengthening their rural communities, improving lives across their service areas while providing safe, reliable and affordable electricity.

 - Submissions must not exceed 900 words, including articles ("a," "an" and "the").
 The exact word count must be included on your cover page.